Mesalazine liquid enema for inflammatory bowel disease

-If your child is short of breath or wheezing, has swelling of the face, lips or tongue, or a rash, they may be allergic to mesalazine.
-Take them to hospital or call an
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to mesalazine liquid enema.
+Take your child to hospital or phone for an ambulance straight away.

 Other side-effects you need to know about

-- Your child may get a mild rash or itching when they first start on mesalazine.
+Your child may get a mild rash or itching when they first start taking mesalazine liquid enema.
 You can give your child an antihistamine to help.
 If the problem continues for more than a week or gets worse, contact your doctor.

 - Do not give your child ibuprofen or other medicines called non-steroidal anti-inflammatory drugs.

 - You can give your child medicines that contain paracetamol, unless your doctor has told you not to.

 - Check with your doctor or pharmacist before giving any other medicines to your child.
 This includes herbal or complementary medicines.